wp-plugins/fetch-tweets/readme.txt

 * **PHP Code** - with the PHP function, the fetched tweets can be embedded in the templates.
 * **Custom Templates** - you can change the design by modifying/creating the template file.
 * **Background Cache Renewal** - it renews the caches in the background so it will prevent the page load from suddenly getting stuck for fetching external sources.
+* **Embedded Media** - urls of media elements can be automatically converted to embedded elements.

 == Installation ==